maniaplanet/manialib-manialink/README.md

 Compared to former version of ManiaLib, this is just meant to be a standalone package to build Manialink pages.
 It can be used in any sort of projects, from Web frameworks (eg. ManiaLib) to server controllers (eg. ManiaLive).

-It shares some common code with ManiaLib\Gui, but a lot was changed in naming an overall architecture.
+It shares some common code with ManiaLib\Gui, but a lot was changed in naming and overall architecture.

 Work in progress
 -----------------------------